Skip links

 Contact Our Las Vegas Domestic Violence Attorney Today

 If you’ve been accused of domestic violence in Nevada, it’s in your best interest to contact a Las Vegas domestic violence lawyer as soon as possible.
 A domestic violence conviction can alter the trajectory of your life.
 You could be facing serious penalties, including the possibility of time in prison.
 Not to mention, a domestic violence protective order can limit your rights as a parent and property owner as well as limit your freedom of movement.
 The Spartacus Law Firm specializes in domestic violence defense and we have represented countless Nevada residents facing similar charges.
-To discuss your case with our legal team, contact us today for a free consultation.
+To discuss your case with our legal team, contact us today for a consultation.

-Last Modified: March 12, 2024
+Last Modified: May 7, 2024

 HOME